Structural Text Segmentation of Legal Documents: Evaluation

 \section{Evaluation}

-We demonstrate the capabilities of Transformer-based architectures for topical change detection using a new dataset consisting of online Terms-of-Service (ToS) documents.
-Results are compared for the introduced IID STP task as well as a downstream comparison of text segmentation results to a range of baselines and existing methods.
-Results show a great improvement in the performance for all Transformer-based models.
+We demonstrate the capabilities of transformer-based architectures for topical change detection using dataset consisting of online Terms-of-Service (ToS) documents, which was discussed above.
+Results are compared for the introduced IID STP task (see \Cref{sec:STP}) as well as a downstream comparison of text segmentation results to a range of baselines and existing methods.
+Results show a great improvement in the performance for all transformer-based models.